Bernard Ebbers: Criminal charges and verdict

-On August 27, 2003, Attorney General of Oklahoma Drew Edmondson filed a 15-count indictment against Ebbers.
+On August 27, 2003, Oklahoma Attorney General Drew Edmondson filed a 15-count indictment against Ebbers.
 The indictment charged that he violated securities laws by defrauding investors on multiple occasions between January 2001 and March 2002.
 On November 20, 2003, the charges by Oklahoma were dropped, with the right to refile retained, to defer to federal charges.

-On March 2, 2004, federal authorities indicted Ebbers with security fraud and conspiracy charges.
+On March 2, 2004, federal authorities indicted Ebbers on securities fraud and conspiracy charges.
 On May 25, 2004, federal prosecutors increased the list of charges to 9 felonies: 1 count each of conspiracy and securities fraud, and 7 counts of filing false statements with securities regulators.
 On March 15, 2005, Ebbers was found guilty of all charges.
 On March 30, 2005, an agreement to extend the statute of limitations on the charges from Oklahoma was signed, allowing Oklahoma prosecutors time to see the results of federal sentencing.

 Sentencing and jail time

 On July 13, 2005, federal judge Barbara S. Jones, of the United States District Court for the Southern District of New York, sentenced Ebbers to 25 years in a federal prison in Louisiana.
 Ebbers was allowed to remain free for another year while his appeal was being considered.
 His conviction was upheld in the U.S. Court of Appeals for the Second Circuit in July 2006.
 On September 6, 2006, the presiding judge ordered him to report to jail on September 26 to start serving his 25-year sentence.
 Ebbers reported to Oakdale Federal Correctional Institution in Oakdale, Louisiana, on September 26, 2006, driving himself to the prison in his Mercedes-Benz vehicle.
 Ebbers served in the low-security portion of the complex, which typically houses non-violent offenders and is built like a school dormitory.
-He was granted early release after serving 12 years in December 2019, due to health problems.
+He was granted early release after serving 13 years in December 2019, due to health problems.